Compendium for Teaching Excellence

 - Continuous Learning Events Videos (CLE): Extensive collection of videos and materials from past workshops on subjects like case method teaching, engaging students, and grading and assessment.

-- INSTRUCTIONAL SUPPORT: Assortment of videos, books, Student Feedback Analysis (Qualitative Reports) and teaching resources, vital to assessing and improving teacher performance.
+- INSTRUCTIONAL SUPPORT: An assortment of teaching resources, vital to assessing and improving teacher performance.

-- REFERENCE LIBRARY: Collection of outstanding books, training materials and articles on all aspects of teaching, as well as specific aspects, such as the case method.
+- REFERENCE LIBRARY: a collection of outstanding books, training materials and articles on all aspects of teaching, as well as specific aspects, such as the case method.
 The actual library can be found in the Professional Faculty Suite (F502).

 CASES & SYLLABI: